xolox/vim-misc/README.md

 <!-- Start of generated documentation -->

-The documentation of the 80 functions below was extracted from 15 Vim scripts on July 20, 2013 at 10:41.
+The documentation of the 81 functions below was extracted from 15 Vim scripts on June 21, 2014 at 20:54.

 ### Handling of special buffers